-The streets and freeways surrounding Houston, TX are some of the busiest in Texas both for commuters and for commercial drivers.
+The streets and freeways surrounding Houston, TX, are some of the busiest in Texas, both for commuters and for commercial drivers.
 Due to the high volume of vehicles on the road at all times, commercial truck drivers must be extremely aware of their surroundings to avoid harming other drivers.
-Because of the heaviness, the height, and the overall size of commercial trucks, commercial trucks can cause a great deal of harm to standard vehicles if a collision occurs.
+Because of the heaviness, height, and overall size of commercial trucks, commercial trucks can cause a great deal of harm to standard vehicles if a collision occurs.

 The average settlement for an 18-wheeler accident lawsuit can vary widely depending on the specific facts of the case.
 However, according to some estimates, the average settlement for these types of cases can range from $50,000 to $500,000 or more depending on the available insurance policy, jurisdiction, and injuries of the Plaintiff.

 Were You Involved in an 18 Wheeler Accident Today or Within the Last Two Years?
-Here Are Personal Injury Damages You Can Claim in a 18 Wheeler Accident Lawsuit:
+Here Are Personal Injury Damages You Can Claim in an 18 Wheeler Accident Lawsuit:

 Each of these damage categories has specific legal requirements of proof before you can recover damages.
 A skilled personal injury attorney can assist you with maximizing your recovery.
 Contact a qualified 18-wheeler accident settlement lawyer at The Cedrick D. Forrest Law Firm today and let us help you recover what you deserve.

 Common Reasons an Eighteen Wheeler Accident Lawsuit is Filed

 Truck accidents are very common and are usually the result of truck driver negligence, distracted truck drivers, tired drivers, or trucking company negligence.

 Some of the most common practices linked to truck accidents are:

 - When a truck driver demonstrates negligence by changing lanes without checking for adjacent traffic.